 - Pediatric oral and vision services

 - Services for preventive, wellness, and chronic disease management

 Health plan premiums will change for patients who have coverage through a small business (up to 50 employees) or on their own through an individual plan.
 Starting in 2014, their premiums will be based on their age and may be adjusted based on their tobacco use.
 For example, health plans for older patients and patients who smoke may cost more than younger patients and patients who don’t smoke.

 Also, the federal government will pay for health care reform changes with new fees and taxes imposed on health insurers nationwide, including HMSA.
 This will increase health plan premiums.

 When to buy health insurance

-People who buy an individual health plan on their own can enroll in an HMSA health plan from October 1, 2013, to March 31, 2014.
-After that time, they can only enroll October 15 to December 7 each year.
-Some exceptions may apply, such as marriage, birth, divorce, or other life-changing event.
+People who buy an individual health plan on their own can enroll in an HMSA health plan from November 15, 2014, to February 15, 2015.
+After that time, they can only enroll during a special enrollment period (SEP) if they lose their health insurance due to a divorce, death of a spouse, or loss of a job.

 This information is based on HMSA’s review of the Affordable Care Act (ACA).
 This overview is intended for educational purposes only and should not be used as tax, legal, or compliance advice.